Writing a Letter of Support

 How a letter of support improves your grant application

-Why Include a Letter of Support
+Why Include Letters of Support for Grants

 Including well-crafted letters of support can significantly enhance your grant application in several ways: